fredrivett/learningtolaunch/slides.md

 ???

+- Thanks Ben!
+- In this talk I'm going to:
   - Cover my story and what I learnt
+  - In the last 10 years of side projects

 ---